SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/README.md

 The `aquisition.Epoch` table records all acquisition epochs and their associated configuration for any particular experiment (in the above `aquisition.Experiment` table).

-+ `Chunk` - the raw data are acquired by Bonsai and stored as a collection of files every one hour - we call this one-hour a time chunk.
++ `Chunk` - The raw data are acquired by Bonsai and stored as a collection of files every one hour - we call this one-hour a time chunk.
 The `aquisition.Chunk` table records all time chunks and their associated raw data files for any particular experiment (in the above `aquisition.Experiment` table).
 A chunk must belong to one epoch.

 #### Position data

-+ `qc.CameraQC` - quality control procedure applied to each `ExperimentCamera` (e.g. missing frame, etc.)
++ `qc.CameraQC` - A quality control procedure applied to each `ExperimentCamera` (e.g. missing frame, etc.)

-+ `tracking.SLEAPTracking` - position tracking for object(s), from a particular `VideoSource` per chunk
++ `tracking.SLEAPTracking` - Position tracking of object(s) from a particular `VideoSource` per chunk.
+Key tables include:
+    - `PoseIdentity` - Identifies the Subject (i.e. Identity) and stores the name of the body part used as "anchor_part".
+    - `Part` - Contains the inferred x,y positions over time for all body parts, as derived from the SLEAP model.

 #### Standard analyses

-+ `Visit` - a `Visit` is defined as a period of time during which a particular animal remains at a specific place.
++ `Visit` - A `Visit` is defined as a period of time during which a particular animal remains at a specific place.

-+ `Block` - a `Block` refers to a specific period of time, typically lasting around 3 hours, during which the reward rate for each patch is predefined to facilitate certain animal behaviors.
++ `Block` - A `Block` refers to a specific period of time, typically lasting around 3 hours, during which the reward rate for each patch is predefined to facilitate certain animal behaviors.

 + `BlockAnalysis` - A higher-level aggregation of events and metrics occurring within a defined block of time during an experiment.This analysis computes patch-related and subject-related metrics separately, without combining or cross-correlating data between them.
 It provides an overview of behavior and environmental interactions at a broader level, integrating data from multiple subjects and patches.